kimberlyroche/codaDE/README.txt

 1) Run `pull_char_uuids.R` to enumerate jobs as:
    > Rscript pull_char_uuids.R --p=100 --file=input

-2) Run `batch_char.pl`, setting P and JOB START and END LINE NUBMERS in the script.
+2) Run `batch_char.pl`, setting P and JOB START and END LINE NUMBERS in the script.
    This will put the results in the `temp` folder.

 3) Run `store_char_results.R`